kubeflow/website/content/docs/pipelines/build-pipeline.md

   The pipeline includes a TFDV step to infer the schema, a TFT preprocessor, a TensorFlow trainer, a TFMA analyzer, and a model deployer which deploys the trained model to `tf-serving` in the same cluster.
-The notebook also demonstrates how to build a component based on Python 3 inside the notebook including building a Docker container.
+The notebook also demonstrates how to build a component based on Python 3 inside the notebook, including how to build a Docker container.

 * [Lightweight Python components](https://github.com/kubeflow/pipelines/blob/master/samples/notebooks/Lightweight%20Python%20components%20-%20basics.ipynb):
   This notebook demonstrates how to build simple Python components based on